jack-pardini/myFlix-client/README.md

 MyFlix-client is a frontend web application for the movie database myFlix.
 This is a movie app that allows users create an account, find movies, view detailed information about the movies, add movies to a list of favorites, and manage their profile.
 It is built using the JavaScript library React and React Bootstrap, so the user interface is smooth, providing a user-friendly experience.
 The app showcases movies, including their description, directors information, release date, genre, and many other details.

 ## Features

-**User Authentication**
-New users can sign up to create an account, and log in and out.
+- **User Authentication**: New users can sign up to create an account, and log in and out.

-**Movie Browsing**
-Users can browse through a collection of movies that have been fetched from the backend API.
+- **Movie Browsing**: Users can browse through a collection of movies that have been fetched from the backend API.

-**Movie Details**
-If a user clicks on a movie, they will see detailed information about the movie.
+- **Movie Details**: If a user clicks on a movie, they will see detailed information about the movie.

-**User Profile**
-View and update user profile information.
+- **User Profile**: View and update user profile information.

-**Favorite Movies**
-A user can add a movie to a list of favorite movies to be accessed later.
+- **Favorite Movies**: A user can add a movie to a list of favorite movies to be accessed later.
 Once added, the movie can also be removed from the list of favorites.

 **Search**
 Search for movies by title using a search bar in the navigation.